Elemeants/100-days-of-code/log.md

 [Link to challenge](https://www.codewars.com/kata/reverse-or-rotate/train/rust)

-## Day 4: January 30, 2018
+## Day 5: January 30, 2018

-Today i stated to work on a C++ 11 library, for Lists, this new project is inside the 'Cpp\DinamicArray' folder is not finished, but the basic structure is working, also i'm implementing lambadas to allow bette functions
+Today i stated to work on a C++ 11 library, for Lists, this new project is inside the 'Cpp\DinamicArray' folder is not finished, but the basic structure is working, also i'm implementing lambadas to allow better functions

+## Day 6: January 31, 2018

+Today i worked on the Library 'List.hpp' for C++, is stable and working the V1.0, also i created a file called 'list-test.cpp' is a program to check if the methods are working and stables.